Mychail/Grocery-Store-Sales-Analysis/README.md

 * Which product generates the most profits and what is it's profit margin
 * Which city is the business generating the most sales and is the same true for profits.

-The dataset is a CSV file saved locally in a folder. the file is [denormalized](Retail_Analytics.csv) in a single table
+The dataset is a CSV file saved locally in a folder. the file is [denormalized](Retail_Analytics.csv) in a single table.

+**Power BI Concepts Applied**
+* Dax concepts - Calculated columns, calculated measures, calculated date columns , YOY calculations
+* Star schema

+## Data Sourcing
 The dataset was provided during the DBrown Consulting data modelling conference, for an analysis of a fictional grocery store chain domiciled in the indian state of Tamil Nadu, containing sales records of it's branches in various cities in the state.
+The dataset consist of 9,995 rows and 11 columns, which was downloaded into power BI for cleaning and further analysis.

+## Data Transformation